sensible-hq/sensible-docs/readme-sync/v0/layout-based-extractions/1000 - getting-started.md

         "queries": [
           {
             /* ask a free-text question.
-           You can author LLM-based queries in Sensible Instruct instead of in JSON */
+           You can author LLM-based queries in the visual editor instead of in JSON */
             "id": "bodily_injury_premium",
             "description": "bodily injury premium",